mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 > As if walking on thin ice or running over sword blades, ...

-[That] means when you walk on thin ice, if you stop [walking], you can break the ice, so you can fall into the lake.
+[That] means when you walk on thin ice, if you stop [walking] you can break the ice, so you can fall into the lake.
 So you cannot stop, you have to continue to move.

 And also it’s as if “running over sword blades”: if you stop walking, you are walking on the sharp blades of the swords, so your legs are cut in two.